On to organizing and cataloging all the material you’ve gathered for your book thus far.

-Next week I’ll post Part 5 – The writing process; ideas to write about.
+The next article in this article is Part 5 – The writing process; ideas to write about.

 I hope this 7-part article about putting together a Family History Book is helpful to you.
-I would love to hear from you if you found series this useful.
+I would love to hear from you if you found this series useful.
 I’m more than happy to help.

 Thanks for taking time from your busy day to stop by.
 I hope you enjoy my stories and I hope my tips, tricks, secrets, and shortcuts help you improve your skills and/or work smarter and more efficiently.
 If you have a question regarding dictation transcription, how to run your own secretarial service from home, or if you have a topic you would like me to write about, just let me know by email at: GSKWAuthor@mindspring.com